deepbsd/deepbsd.github.io/_posts/2018-08-11-The_Collatz_Conjecture.markdown

 posnum=`posnum%2 == 0 ? posnum/2 : posnum*3+1`
 ```

+Actually, I just tried something like this on my command line, and it didn't work.
+I'm going to have to experiment for a minute on that.
+Probably has to do with integers and `let` I'm guessing.
+I'll figure it out!

 # My Conclusion

 The Collatz Conjecture is a terrific student for a slightly experienced to more-advanced student of bash, because: it requires some arithmatic skills at the commandline; it requires ability with conditional logic; and